elastio/bon/website/src/guide/basics/documenting.md

 ::: details How does this work? 🤔

-This works because Rust compiler checks for invalid placement of `#[doc = ...]` attributes only after the macro expansion stage. `#[builder]` makes sure to remove the docs from the function's arguments in the expanded code, and instead moves them to the docs on setter methods.
+This works because Rust compiler checks for invalid placement of `#[doc = ...]` attributes only after the macro expansion stage. `#[builder]` removes the docs from the function's arguments in the expanded code, and instead moves them to the docs on setter methods.

 :::